 3 - Scatter the aerobic bacteria such as Niigata Water Bio.

-Good Luck in Your Koi Diagnosis & Support
+Good Luck in Your Koi Diseases Diagnosis & Support

 Koi are exquisite animals and we have devoted our lives to these charming creatures.
 We hope you will share our expertise with koi admirers around the world and post your own comments below.